rcaba002/TraceClassDebugging/README.md

 # TraceClassDebugging

-This solution will be used to cover how to utilize the Debug class when debugging
+This solution will be used to cover how to utilize the Trace class when debugging